edocAdmin/edoc-organizer-help/pages/01.Overview/03.starting-edoc-organizer/docs.md

 # Cloud

 Navigate to the eDoc Oganizer Cloud home page by entering the URL, [http://cloud.edocorganizer.com/](http://cloud.edocorganizer.com/) on your browser's address bar.
 Click the "Log In" button, enter in your credentials, and you'll be in your Cloud account.
-Additionally, you can access the Cloud Windows Client by typing in "eDoc Organizer Cloud" or Start menu -> All Programs -> eDoc Organizer Cloud Client -> eDoc Organizer Cloud Client
+Additionally, you can access the Cloud Windows Client by typing in "eDoc Organizer Cloud" or Start menu -> All Programs -> eDoc Organizer Cloud Client -> eDoc Organizer Cloud Client.